Money Management skills deficiency

 To calculate your guaranteed income from your saving and investments, AARP suggests a simple formula.

-The result will indicate the "safe"amount of your assets that many financial advisers still say that you can afford to spend during your first year of retirement without the risk of running out of saving.
+The result will indicate the "safe" amount of your assets that many financial advisers still say that you can afford to spend during your first year of retirement without the risk of running out of savings.

 In each subsequent year of retirement, take the same amount of money plus increase got inflation.
 This way, you might preserve your saving for about 30 years.